reemf123/SDS-384-Final-Project/README.md

-# Team 8: SDS384-Final-Project - Reem Fashho, Amanda Nowacki, Shreya Shukla
+# SDS 383 Team 8:  - Reem Fashho, Amanda Nowacki, Shreya Shukla

 ### Abstract
 The goal of our project is to conduct Supervised Lung Nodule Exploratory Analysis.